rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 to infer a different numerical type.
 The error is because Rust will not compare a string and a number type.

 Ultimately, we want to convert the `String` we read as input into a real number type so that we can compare it to the guess numerically.
-We can do that with two more lines; to your `fn main()` body, add the following two lines:
+We can do that with two more lines; to your `main` function body, add the following two lines:

 Filename: src/main.rs